Contrastive Learning of Musical Representations: Experimental Results

 \subsection{Datasets}

-We evaluated the quality of our models' representations with music classification experiments.
-Predicting the top~50 semantic tags in the Magna\-Tag\-A\-Tune and Million Song datasets \cite{law2009evaluation,Bertin-Mahieux2011} are a popular benchmark for music classification.
+We evaluated the quality of our representations with music classification experiments.
+Predicting the top~50 semantic tags in the Magna\-Tag\-A\-Tune and Million Song datasets \cite{law2009evaluation,Bertin-Mahieux2011} is a popular benchmark for music classification.
 These semantic tags are annotated by human listeners, and have a varying degree of abstraction and describe many facets of music, including genre, instrumentation and dynamics.
 It is a multi-label classification task: each track can have multiple tags, of which we use the 50 most frequently occuring to compare our performance against supervised benchmarks.

-The Magna\-Tag\-A\-Tune dataset consists of 25k music clips from 6622 unique songs, of which we use 187k fragments of 2.6 seconds for training, and the same train/test split as previous work \cite{pons_end--end_2017, lee2018samplecnn, dieleman_feature_learning}.
-The Million Song Dataset contains a million songs, of which 240k previews of 30 seconds are available and labeled with Last.FM tag annotations.
-We use a train, validation and test split of 201\,680 / 11\,774 / 28\,435 songs as used in previous work \cite{pons_end--end_2017, lee2018samplecnn}.
-This results in 2.2 million music fragments of 2.6 seconds for training, i.e., almost 1600 hours of music.
-The tags for the Million Song Dataset also contain overlapping genre and more semantic tags, e.g., `beautiful', `happy' and `sad', which are arguably harder to separate during the linear evaluation phase.
+The Magna\-Tag\-A\-Tune dataset consists of 25k music clips from 6\,622 unique songs, of which we use about 187k fragments of 2.6 seconds for training, and the same train/test split as previous work \cite{pons_end--end_2017, lee2018samplecnn, dieleman_feature_learning}.
+The Million Song Dataset contains a million songs, of which about 240k previews of 30 seconds are available and labeled with Last.FM tag annotations.
+We only use the train, validation and test split of 201\,680 / 11\,774 / 28\,435 songs as used in previous work \cite{pons_end--end_2017, lee2018samplecnn}, not all million songs during self-supervised pre-training.
+This results in 2.2 million music fragments of 2.6 seconds for training, i.e., almost 1\,600 hours of music.
+The tags for the Million Song Dataset also contain overlapping genre and semantic tags, e.g., `beautiful', `happy' and `sad', which are arguably harder to separate during the linear evaluation phase.

-Like the other music classification studies, we use average tag-wise area under the receiver operating characteristic curve (ROC-AUC) and average precision (PR-AUC) scores as evaluation metrics, which are global measures indicating how well the classifier ranks music fragments given a tag.
+We use average tag-wise area under the receiver operating characteristic curve (ROC-AUC) and average precision (PR-AUC) scores as evaluation metrics.
+They are measured globally for the whole dataset, i.e., for the tag metric we measure the retrieval performance on the tag dimension (column-wise) and for the clip metric we measure the performance on the clip dimension (row-wise).
 PR-AUC is calculated in addition to ROC-AUC, because ROC-AUC scores can be over-optimistic for imbalanced datasets like Magna\-Tag\-A\-Tune \cite{David-2006}.